 Nitrile gloves empower workers to perform high-intensity tasks with peace of mind:

-Sanitization & Disinfection: Safe handling of potent sanitizing agents.
+- Sanitization & Disinfection: Safe handling of potent sanitizing agents.

-Industrial Washing: Protection during prolonged exposure to water and surfactants.
+- Industrial Washing: Protection during prolonged exposure to water and surfactants.

-Waste Management: Robust shielding against biohazards and sharp debris during disposal.
+- Waste Management: Robust shielding against biohazards and sharp debris during disposal.

-Facility Maintenance: Essential for maintaining hygiene standards in hospitals, schools, and offices.
+- Facility Maintenance: Essential for maintaining hygiene standards in hospitals, schools, and offices.

-What are latex glove?
-(Natural Origin)
+What are latex gloves?

 One of the most commonly used ones is latex gloves.
 They are created using natural rubber latex (or natural latex) derived from rubber tree sap.
 This makes them a more biodegradable option compared to synthetics.
 Although 26 million Americans are allergic to latex, it holds the leading sales market for the most resistant and strong sensitivity.